 Reached by phone, dorm administrators declined to provide comment for this story.

 On November 14, SRD director Mary Mazurek and SRD registrar Meshelle Bourne called Baker into their office to talk and said some people at the dorm aren't comfortable with her girlfriend Carlee staying over.
-They admitted, however, that Baker hadn't broken any rules: According to the private, all-women's dorm's contract, men are only allowed at certain times if they're escorted, but female guests are allowed anytime and can stay overnight.
+They admitted, however, that Baker hadn't broken any rules: According to the dorm's contract, men are only allowed at certain times if they're escorted, but female guests are allowed anytime and can stay overnight.

 "We're trying to make sure that everybody — all 315 residents — feels more comfortable," Mazurek said in the meeting with Baker, according to the video by Texas News Channel below.
 "And sometimes that takes compromise on both sides to do that."